 The Board has established an Audit and Risk Committee and a Remuneration Committee, with formally delegated duties and responsibilities.
 The Board has, since the admission of the Company’s shares to trading on AIM, kept under regular review the possible establishment of a nomination committee.
 The Board remains of the view that, given the current composition of the Board, it is not appropriate to have a nomination committee.
 This will continue to be kept under regular review by the Board.

-The Audit and Risk Committee comprises Ed Baracchini and Axel Glasmacher, both are independent Non-Executive Directors.
-Both have recent and relevant financial experience.
+The Audit and Risk Committee comprises Paul Maier (Chair), Ed Baracchini and Axel Glasmacher.
+Paul Maier is an independent Director and has recent and relevant financial expertise.
 The Committee has primary responsibility for monitoring the quality of internal controls, ensuring that the financial performance of the Company is properly measured and reported on, and reviewing reports from the Company’s auditor relating to the Company’s accounting and internal controls, in all cases having due regard to the interests of shareholders.
 The Audit and Risk Committee will meet at least twice a year.

 The Board believes that the Audit and Risk Committee and the Remuneration Committee have the necessary character, skills and knowledge to discharge their duties and responsibilities effectively.